gabefair/Family-Security-Review/README.md

 - [ ] Review your choice of mesh network apps, to make sure they still can be trusted.
 A mesh network chat app can continue to work after your government has disabled internet
 - [ ] Make sure your home router/modem has up-to-date firmware.
 Consider buying your own instead of leasing from your ISP
 - [ ] Change your SSID name and password
 - [ ] Unlink your e2e chat apps from other devices.
-Relink where approprate. i.e. web.whatsapp.com, signal app, telegram, keybase.io, etc
+Relink where appropriate. i.e. web.whatsapp.com, signal app, telegram, keybase.io, etc

 ### Practices
 - [ ] Keep a list of all the apps/software/sites you and your family uses or has accounts with